Table of Contents

 North Dakota also offers a Home and Community Based Services (HCBS) Waiver.
 Unlike the state plan, which is open to all eligible applicants, the waiver program is limited to the number of slots that are available for individuals to receive services.
-The Aged and Disabled Waiver provides services for seniors and / or disabled individuals in their homes or in assisted living facilities.
+This means, at times, there may be a waitlist.
+The Aged and Disabled Waiver provides services for seniors and / or disabled individuals in their homes, in adult foster care homes, and in assisted living facilities, including Alzheimer’s care units.
 Services and supports may include adult day care, non-medical transportation, home modifications, personal care, and specialized medical equipment.

 In North Dakota, there are also non-Medicaid, state funded programs available to assist in the cost of senior care.
 Currently, there are two such programs.

 1) Service Payments for the Elderly and Disabled (SPED) and Expanded SPED, also referred to as Ex-SPED, provide a variety of supportive services for seniors and disabled individuals who wish to age while living at home.
 While services under SPED may require a minimal service fee, with services under Ex-SPED, there are no fees.
 Supports may include adult day care, adult foster care, personal care, homemaker services, and more.
 These programs allow for consumer direction, which means eligible applicants are able to hire the service provider of their choosing.
 This includes select relatives.
 To learn more, click here.